 The campus relocation allows for sustainability and stability during an era of significant institutional growth and development.

 “This move presents University of Western States with a unique opportunity to engage as a vital member of the neighborhood, and to further enhance our clinic settings as we serve the community,” said Dr. Brimhall.
 “We are excited to remain in Northeast Portland and look forward to our next 115 years.”

 About University of Western States

 University of Western States designs and delivers evidence-informed curricula that embrace the science and art of health care, establishing a solid foundation and competitive edge in preparing professionals for clinical practice.
 UWS is a regionally accredited, independent nonprofit institution dedicated to improving the health and well-being of society through its educational programs, research and clinical services.
 Founded in 1904, the institution is world-renowned for excellence in health professions education.
-University of Western States students pursue an array of academic degree programs: doctor of chiropractic; master of science in human nutrition and functional medicine; master of science in sports medicine; master of science in diagnostic imaging; master of science and doctor of education in sport and performance psychology; and master of science and doctor of education in clinical mental health counseling.
+University of Western States students pursue an array of academic degree programs: doctor of chiropractic; master of science in human nutrition and functional medicine; master of science in sports medicine; master of science and doctor of education in sport and performance psychology; and master of science and doctor of education in clinical mental health counseling.
 The institution sponsors approved continuing-education programs for licensed health care professionals, and provides health care services through University of Western States Health Centers.
 UWS is a founding member of the Oregon Collaborative for Integrative Medicine, an organization that aims to advance integrative health care through education, research, patient care and advocacy.
 To learn more about University of Western States and its academic programs, visit uws.edu.